Siskel/Jacobs Productions: Works

 The company produced the History Channel special 102 Minutes That Changed America, which premiered on September 11, 2008 and became the second-most watched program in the network's history.
 The company has also produced a special for Discovery Channel and an episode for the National Geographic Channel's Naked Science series.
 In 2008, SJP is worked on its first feature documentary, Louder Than a Bomb, which follows four Chicago-area high school poetry teams as they compete in the world's largest youth slam.
+Recent SJP documentaries include No Small Matter (2019), a film about the importance of early childhood education, The Road Up (2020), a film following four participants in the Chicago job training program Cara as they attempt to find stable employment and escape poverty and oppression, and The Here/Now Project (2024), a film using found footage to chronicle disasters caused by climate change in 2021.